maunope/metroBlindDriver/README.md

 **First things first, let's not fry stuff**

-- Check your blind motor wiring, the motor requires rewiring to run at 220V
-- Solder the motor N wire to pin #XX
+- Check wirings and tensions
+- See 220V AC/5V DC wiring diagrams above
-- Wire output pins 1 to 7
+- Wire the DIN connector pins, be sure not to short circuit anything

-(WIP)

-- Power the board.
+- Power the board and the motor **L** wire
  **No smoke? good.**

-By Default the controller will wait for commands in manual mode
+By Default the controller will wait for commands in manual mode with the board led **ON**

-## Enabling motor movement

-(WIP)
+- Press the board button briefly, the blind should roll one stop forward
+- (Optional) press the board button for 3 seconds to switch to Program mode

 ## Push buttons commands

-(WIP)
+- **Brief press:** move one stop forward
+- **3 seconds press:** switch between Manual and Program mode

 ## Serial port commands

 Commands format: **(<<|>>)[A-Z]{1,10}[a-z,A-Z,0-9]{1,20}**